 1 teaspoon coriander seed

-1/2 teaspoon black peppercorns, plus freshly ground pepper for pork
+1/2 teaspoon black peppercorns, plus freshly ground pepper

 3/4 cup honey